A9T9/RPA/README.md

 Building the extension is _not_ required if you "only" want to use it.

-You can [install UI.Vision RPA directly from the Chrome, Edge or Firefox stores](https://ui.vision/rpa), which is the easiest and the recommended way of using the Ui.Vision RPA software.
+You can [install UI.Vision directly from the Chrome, Edge or Firefox stores](https://ui.vision/rpa), which is the easiest and the recommended way of using the Ui.Vision RPA software.
 Older versions can be found in the [RPA software](https://ui.vision/rpa/archive) archive.

 The information below is only required and intended for developers: